-@SqlEvenQuotes indicates a String literal that contains an even number of single quotes (possibly zero). @SqlOddQuotes indicates a String literal that contains an odd number of single quotes.

-@SqlQuotesUnknown indicates a String whose quoting is unknown. @SqlQuotesUnknown is a supertype of @SqlEvenQuotes and @SqlOddQuotes.
-It is the default qualifier for non-literal Strings.

-@SqlQuotesBottom is the bottom qualifier.
+@SqlEvenQuotes indicates a String literal that contains an even number of single quotes (possibly zero). @SqlOddQuotes indicates a String literal that contains an odd number of single quotes. @SqlQuotesUnknown indicates a String whose quoting is unknown.
+It is the default qualifier for non-literal Strings. @SqlQuotesBottom is the bottom qualifier.
 Programmers rarely need to write it.